myilm039/MyLibrary/README.md

   The user is able to reach the data of any book, using Google Books API.
 From the Book Details page, the user can add the book to their Collection or Wishlist, and
     also see and reach similar books.
-From the same page, the user can preview or buy the book, from the webpage of the book in Google Books.
+From the same page, the user can preview or buy the book, from the webpage of the book in Google Books website.
      After the user adds a book
-     to their collection, they are able to give rating and add comments to the book.
+     to their collection, they are able to give rating, and add comments to the book.

 ## API Reference